 Cytokine Storm: Your Body’s Last Line of Defense Against Viruses

-Viral respiratory illness can have immense and even deadly effects for our bodies.
+Viral respiratory illness can have immense and even deadly effects on our bodies.
 However, many of these effects are actually caused by our own immune systems.
 When our bodies are exposed to a virus, they initially react with fever, muscle aches and other familiar symptoms.
 These are effective in fighting most infectious diseases.
 However, more virulent infections, especially viruses, can activate an immune reaction called a cytokine storm.

 In a cytokine storm, our immune systems “overreact” by releasing huge amounts of an inflammatory molecule called a cytokine.
 Cytokines cause widespread inflammation that can ultimately cause organ failure.
 In the worst cases, they can cause a condition called pyroptosis, in which our cells die from the high levels of inflammation.
-This is believed to be a significant cause of the lung failure and other kinds of organ failure that are associated with COVID-19.
+This is believed to be a significant cause of lung failure and other kinds of organ failure that are associated with COVID-19.

 NLRP3 is a molecule known as an inflammasome that is made by our own bodies in response to a serious infection.
 These molecules are a very potent weapon against infections, especially ones caused by viruses.
 However, this molecule is also responsible for many of the ill effects caused by COVID-19, particularly the cytokine storm and associated cell death.